Wasid-Khan/Apricart-E-commerce-Solution/README.md

 # Apricart-E-commerce-Solution
 An e-commerce platform.

-Certainly!
-Here’s a detailed description for your GitHub repository:

----

-## Apricart: Comprehensive E-Commerce Management System

 ### Overview

 **Apricart** is a comprehensive e-commerce platform designed to manage products, shopping carts, orders, coupons, and warehouses efficiently.
 Built using Spring Boot, this project offers a robust backend solution for modern e-commerce applications, ensuring smooth operations and a seamless shopping experience.